stanke86/stanke86.github.io/resume.md

 ## Employment
 ---

-### Software Engineer
+### Software Architect/Senior Software Engineer - Freelancer
+#### [2019-Present] ThinkCloud, Belgrade, Serbia

+### Lead Software Architect
-#### [2016 - PRESENT] Zuehlke Engineering
+#### [2016 - 2019] Zühlke Engineering, Belgrade, Serbia
-- Developed multiple SPA web applications using ASP.NET MVC and AngularJS, Entity, and Microsoft SQL Server.
-- Created portal for voting using Angular, Bootstrap, and Azure Functions and Storage.
+- Responsible for design and implementation of multiple projects for different clients.
+- Communicating with clients in Switzerland, Germany and Austria with on-site visits.
 - Participated in the recruitment process of engineers by conducting interviews and improving the recruitment process.
-- Worked in a distributed team with the role of leading a local team.
+- Worked in a distributed teams with a role of leading local and remote teams.
-- Supported onboarding and training of new development team members.
+- Supported onboarding and training of new team members.
-- Technologies: C#, JS, AngularJS, ASP.NET MVC, ASP.NET Web API, Kendo UI, Entity 6, Azure Functions, Angular 2+, Bootstrap, TypeScript, MS SQL
+- Technologies: C#, .Net Core, Angular, Dialogflow, ASP.NET Web API, Docker, Entity Framework Core, Azure Functions, Bootstrap, TypeScript, MS SQL, Azure IoT Hub

 ### Back-end Developer
-#### [2012 - 2016] Universal Telecom
+#### [2012 - 2016] Universal Telecom, Belgrade, Serbia
 - Created an in-house ORM.
 - Created a CRM for taking care of Universal Telecom customers.
 - Created a task management application.